CoeJoder/ethereum-node/docs/voluntary-exit.md

 - [ ] client PC is powered on and able to SSH into the node server

 ## Postconditions
-- validator(s) will be exited and their stakes sent to their respective withdrawal addressses
+- validator(s) will be exited and their stakes sent to their respective withdrawal addresses
-- if all validators are exited, node server can be wiped & decommissioned

 ## Configurable Values
 As in the initial setup guide, this guide is written using the following configurable values: